Third-party cloud agent authentication Third-party cloud agent authentication in Oz stores provider credentials for cloud runs as Warp-managed secrets. Third-party cloud agents, like [Claude Code](#connecting-claude-code-credentials) and [Codex](#connecting-codex-credentials), call their providers d

 Section titled “Create an OpenAI API key”- Go to the OpenAI Platform and sign in (or create an account).

-- Make sure your account has API credits — Codex runs are billed against your OpenAI API balance, not a ChatGPT subscription.
+- Confirm your account has API credits.
+Codex runs are billed against your OpenAI API balance, not a ChatGPT subscription.

-Section titled “Store the key in Oz”Warp desktop app
+Section titled “Store API key in Oz”Warp desktop app

 Oz web app

-Section titled “Oz web app”Start a new run, choose Codex as the harness, and add a new key in the harness auth secrets dropdown.
+Section titled “Oz web app”Start a new run, choose Codex as the harness, and add a new key in the Codex auth secret dialog.

 Oz CLI